®

 In Quantum Pythagoreans the separation is followed by joining.
 The separation enables all individual elements to showcase their strengths while the joining creates systems -- or monads -- that continue to improve you and your universe.

-The power of the Pythagorean foundation highlights the opportunities of applying new energy sources, and building atomic structures from scratch.
+The power of the Pythagorean foundation highlights the opportunities of applying new energy sources and building atomic structures from scratch.
 Some applications are presented in considerable detail while others are ideas waiting to happen.

 Much work is in the area of the couplex, for this point has been misunderstood in the West in the past.
 The book explains why it is a point -- that is, why couplex must have the geometric construct of a point.
 Couplex can also be found in the Great Pyramid.

-More ..
+Continue ..

 ® Registered Trademark of Backbone Consultants Inc.

-© 2003 -- 2008 Backbone Consultants Inc.
+© 2003 -- 2013 Backbone Consultants Inc.

 Go or select another topic from the gold post